 How will I be taught, and will there be any work outside the class?

-Following an initial short PowerPoint presentation on the various types of moulds we will be making on the course, teacher-led demonstrations and individual student participation will be the main instruction method.
-You will have time to gain experience by producing your own moulds and casts under the supervision of the teacher.
+Following an initial short PowerPoint presentation on the various types of moulds you will be making on the course, the main teaching methods will be teacher-led demonstrations and individual student participation.
+You will have time to gain experience by producing your own moulds and casts under the supervision of the tutor.

 Are there any other costs?
 Is there anything I need to bring?